Julie789/Team3Inquisitors/backgroundResearchReport/backgroundResearchReport.md

 Rheuban JE, Doney SC, Cooley SR, Hart DR (2018) Projected impacts of future climate change, ocean acidification, and management on the US Atlantic sea scallop (Placopecten magellanicus) fishery.
 PLoS ONE 13(9): e0203536. https://doi.org/10.1371/journal.pone.0203536

 Chris L. (2018, May 11).
 Grant awarded to investigate Japanese “ear-hanging” scallop production in Maine.
 Retrieved from https://www.seafoodsource.com/news/aquaculture/grant-awarded-to-investigate-japanese-ear-hanging-scallop-production-in-maine

+About n.d.
+What we do.
+Hurricane Island, viewed on 2019, Oct 3.
+Retrieved from http://www.hurricaneisland.net/what-we-do

+Science and Research n.d.
+Midcoast  Maine Collaborative Scallop Project.
+Hurricane Island, viewed on 2019, Oct 3.
+Retrieved from http://www.hurricaneisland.net/scallop-project

+_I, Julie Sunny Mathew, have reviewed this work and agree that it is ready for submission._